What's the latest on European travel restrictions?

 - Commercial flights to and from Malta resumed from 1 July 2020.

-- Malta is operating by a traffic light system which will determine which restrictions you will be subject to when you arrive in Malta.
+- Malta is operating by a traffic light system which will determine which restrictions you will be subject to when you arrive.

 - On 21 December, Malta banned flights to and from the UK following the discovery of the new COVID-19 variant.